WiCi-Lab/U-MLP/README.md

 DOI Link: https://dx.doi.org/10.21227/3c2t-dz81

 You can download the dataset and put it in the desired folder.
-The “LS_64_256R_6users_32pilot.mat” file includes the training and validation dataset, while the “LS_64_256R_test_6users_32pilot” file is used in the test phase.
+The “inHmix_73_32_512__4users_64pilot.mat” file and “inHmixLS_73_32_512_4users_32pilot.mat” file include the training and validation dataset, in which the LS pre-estimation is used in "inHmixLS_73_32_512_4users_32pilot.mat" file.
+The “inHmixLS_73_32_512_test4users_32pilot.mat” file, “inHmixLS_73_32_512_test4users_64pilot.mat”, and “inHmixLS_73_32_512_4users_128pilot.mat” file are the testing dataset, whose pilot overhead are set to 32, 64 and 128, respectively.

 Remark: In the hybird-field channel modeling for XL-RIS systems, we refer to the channel modeling scheme in [1] for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios is extend to the hybrid-field communication by supplementing the near-field array response and VR cover vector.
 We are very grateful for the author of following reference paper and the open-source SimRIS Channel Simulator MATLAB package [2].